 The Director’s Delegate also held that when assessing claims under the SABS, the applicant must prove that “the injury arising from the accident must be enough to directly cause an impairment.”
 The Divisional Court said this language “appears to suggest that the accident in issue must be sufficient in itself to have caused the impairment — that it must be ‘the cause’ as opposed to ‘a necessary cause.’”
 This reading of the law is also incorrect, the Divisional Court said.
 That is to say, the applicant does not need to prove that the “accident alone” could have caused his inability to work.

 Despite the Director’s Delegate’s error, the Divisional Court said it would not restore the arbitrator’s original ruling as requested by the applicant.
 Instead, the Court said it was necessary to conduct a new hearing before a “different arbitrator,” who must apply the correct legal standard from the outset.

 Call Preszler Law Today if You Need Help Obtaining Insurance Benefits Following a Car Accident

-The process of obtaining insurance benefits through FSCO arbitration can be daunting for an accident victim who is unfamiliar with the process.
+The process of obtaining insurance benefits through FSRA arbitration can be daunting for an accident victim who is unfamiliar with the process.
 This is why you should always work with an experienced Toronto personal injury lawyer who can represent you during arbitration and any subsequent appeals.